-As I get older, I realize more and more just how long a life actually is.
+As I get older, I realise more and more just how long a life actually is.
 How full of memories and moments one’s life is.
 It’s so difficult to pack in almost 79 years of a life into the few minutes I have here.

 It’s already been over four weeks since Dad died, yet it hardly seems any time at all since I was sitting and talking with him, bringing him tea, and watching his comic reaction when Jo surprised him with an unexpected joke.
 I couldn’t know then that I wouldn’t see him again, but I am so glad that he still knew Mum, Jo and me, and that he still had the twinkle in his eye which Mum saw every day for the whole of their life together.